digital-science/dimcli/README.md

 ### Creating a credentials file manually

-This section provides more details about where DimCli expects credentials data to be found, in case you want to set this up manually.
+This section provides more details about where Dimcli expects credentials data to be found, in case you want to set this up manually.

 The credentials file must be called `dsl.ini` and located in your user directory in the `.dimensions` folder.
 If you want to set this up manually, this is what you'd do on unix systems: